jwagnervaz/MACHINIST-X99-K9/README.md

 # MACHINIST-X99-K9

-BootSecure port to this old ddr3 motherboard.
+BootSecure and tpm2 port to this old ddr3 motherboard.